 The Business Office will work with you to set up a plan for paying tuition over 1, 2 or 3 payments throughout each quarter.
 Students are expected to access their accounts via the student portal to check their balance.
 A long-term monthly payment agreement can be arranged for our partnership based and cohort programs.

 Unless a Payment Agreement has been signed with the Business Office, the total amount is due at the date of official registration.
 Interest on any account balance over 30 days accrues at 1% per month (12% annually).
 Late charges apply for missed payments.
 Students are expected to keep on file any receipts of cash payments made.

 The Business Office accepts payments in the form of checks, cash, Visa, MasterCard and Discover.
 The Business Office prefers automatic payments to be set up for each student with a payment agreement.
 An automatic payment is one in which the student supplies their account information to the Business Office on the day of the original payment agreement and the payments are then automatically deducted from their checking account or credit card for the 3 payments.
 A $15 administration fee is charged to any student who does not set up automatic payments.
 Students are expected to keep their account balances current.
 Any balance due must be paid in full before registration for the next term.
 Grades, transcripts and diplomas cannot be released to students with unpaid account balances.

-Any questions regarding your account statement may be directed to Josiah Black, Student Services at 630-620-2111 or
+Any questions regarding your account statement may be directed to Student Services at 630-620-2111.

 For Cohort or Partnership-Based programs, all students participate in a payment plan specifically designed for their degree.
 Each plan consists of a monthly payment which is paid for a set number of months (usually 24 or 48).